Samuel-Campbell/ml-challenge-expenses/README.md

 # Data Processing
 For the purpose of this task, the employee.csv file seemed completely useless and was disregarded.
+*Note: After further inspection, I believe the employee role does play its part.
+Including it in the data would make the classifier better*

 Within the trainig_data_example.csv the *date* and *emplyee id* also seemed useless.